A Data-Driven Approach To Preserve Safety and Reference Tracking for Constrained Cyber-Physical Systems Under Network Attacks: Introduction

 \section{Introduction}

 Cyber-Physical Systems (CPSs) are advanced engineering systems that closely integrate computation and communication technologies.
-Owing to their enhanced capabilities compared to traditional systems, CPSs have swiftly been adopted across various sectors, including water treatment, energy management, aerospace, and manufacturing.
-However, their reliance on network communications also introduces significant security and privacy challenges, particularly vulnerability to cyber-attacks \cite{cardenas2008secure}.
-Therefore, in the research community, a lot of attention has been given to developing control solutions to detect and identify attacks, mitigate their presence and preserve the plant’s safety and privacy, see, e.g., \cite{farokhi2019ensuring, attaractive, dibaji2019systems} and references therein.
+Owing to their enhanced capabilities compared to traditional systems, CPSs have swiftly been adopted across various sectors, including water treatment, energy management, aerospace, and manufacturing. n this context, recent studies on networked control systems have investigated how network-induced limitations affect control performance~\cite{YANG2025112120, rsetam2025gpio} .
+Beyond such communication-efficiency challenges, the reliance of CPSs on network communications also introduces significant security and privacy concerns, particularly vulnerability to cyber-attacks \cite{cardenas2008secure, zha2025privacy}.
+Therefore, in the research community, a lot of attention has been given to developing control solutions to detect and identify attacks, mitigate their presence and preserve the plant’s safety and privacy, see, e.g., \cite{farokhi2019ensuring, attaractive, dibaji2019systems}.
 Recently, there has been a growing trend in constrained CPS to explicitly address safety concerns.
 In \cite{gheitasi2021safety,zhang2020reachability}, by resorting to reachability analysis and set-theoretic concepts, authors have proposed a control architecture to preserve the safety of the plant.
-The authors in \cite{franze2023cyber} presented an adaptive MPC-based framework capable of addressing security challenges in constrained networked control systems for various types of cyber-attacks.
+The authors in \cite{franze2023cyber} presented an adaptive Model Predictive Control (MPC) framework capable of addressing security challenges in constrained networked control systems for various types of cyber-attacks.
 In \cite{franze2020resilience}, a distributed control architecture is proposed for discrete-time linear time-invariant multi-agent networked systems under replay attacks.
 In \cite{escudero2023safety}, a set-theoretic method has been developed to synthesize optimal LTI filters that constrain control inputs, preventing the reachability of unsafe states caused by resource-limited actuator or sensor attacks.
 In \cite{wei2024resilient}, a distributed MPC and attack detection framework is proposed for constrained linear multi-agent systems under adversarial attacks.
 In \cite{gheitasi2022worst}, a modular architecture capable of preserving the plant's safety while minimizing tracking performance loss has been designed for CPSs subject to state and input constraints.